 A Netflix special, this one!
 A girl tries to catch Santa on camera by setting up a trap for him.
-Santa manages to escape, but her and her older brother (who obviously doesn’t believe in Santa but she blackmailed into helping her) both hide in his sleigh.
-Santa ends up crashing his sleigh and the reindeer all flee and CHRISTMAS IS RUINED!
+Santa manages to escape, but she and her older brother (who obviously doesn’t believe in Santa, but she blackmailed into helping her) both hide in his sleigh.
+Santa ends up crashing his sleigh, and the reindeer all flee, and CHRISTMAS IS RUINED!
 It’s up to the siblings to try and save the day.
 Santa is played by Kurt Russell and was such a hit that they’ve released a second one, which I plan to watch.

 9. A Christmas Prince

 This film is pure CHEESE!
 An aspiring journalist called Amber goes abroad to Aldovia to get the scoop on the new Prince who is in line to be King.
-She’ll go to any lengths to get her story, even snoop the castle.
-It’s cheesy and completely unrealistic but who cares?
+She’ll go to any lengths to get her story, even snooping the castle.
+It’s cheesy and completely unrealistic, but who cares?